mattermost/docs/source/install/trouble_mysql.rst

 Mattermost server by navigating to ``/opt/mattermost/bin`` and issuing the command: ``sudo -u mattermost ./platform``.

-**Unsure of Password**
+**Unsure of password**

-If you are not sure that the ``mmuser`` password is correct, attempt to log in to MySQL as ``mmuser`` by issuing the command ``mysql -u mmuser -p``.
+If you are not sure that the *mmuser* password is correct, attempt to log in to MySQL as ``mmuser`` by issuing the command ``mysql -u mmuser -p``.
 You will be prompted for your password.
 If your login fails, you are not using the correct password.

-With a new database installation, the easiest solution for an unknown password is to remove the existing ``mmuser`` and then recreating that user.
-You can do this by logging in to MySQL as root and issuing the following commands:
+With a new database installation, the easiest solution for an unknown password is to remove the existing *mmuser* and then recreating that user.
+You can do this by logging in to MySQL as *root* and issuing the following commands:

 - ``drop user mmuser;``